gbourniq/aks_demo/README.md

 DOCKER_PASSWORD                  <-- use by docker login to push image to ACR SERVICE_ACCOUNT_PWD              <-- used by CircleCI to deploy to the cluster
 ```

+## Future improvements

+This section lists future improvements to this repository:

+Security
+* Use `Azure DevOps` for CI/CD - remove need for ACR password and service principal for the cluster
+* Create a Let's Encrypt `SSL` certificate for HTTPS - install the [cert-manager](https://github.com/gbourniq/azure-aks-kubernetes-masterclass/tree/master/14-Ingress-SSL-with-LetsEncrypt) kubernetes service for automatic renewal
+* Cluster `encryption at rest` using a customer managed key
+* Make the `cluster private` (no DNS endpoint) and whitelist client CIDR range / IPs
+* DR: Failover to a scaled-down cluster in another region

+Maintainability
+* `Terraform` to create and configure cluster
+* Use `helm chart repository` (e.g. Nexus) to publish packaged helm chart
+* Store logs in `Azure Monitor Logs` and create alerts if too many `418` status code are returned (`InvalidSecretKeyHeader` errors on the POST /prediction endpoint)

+Costs
+* Improve `auto scaling`: scheduled based on known traffic patterns, and scale deployment from a metrics such as the incoming request on the cluster load balancer

+Other:
+* Build an actual ML model (e.g image classification) or call to azure `cognitive services`
+* Store state in Azure CosmosDB